Need to talk? Call 1800 882 436.

 Bruises and swelling of the scalp

-Your baby may be born with minor, temporary injuries to their head or face.
+The most common form of birth injury involves minor, temporary injuries to a newborn’s head or face.
 These include swelling of the soft tissues of the baby's scalp, which can happen as the baby travels through the birth canal (known as 'caput succedaneum') or from a vacuum assisted delivery (known as 'chignon').

 Fractures

-Fractures (broken bones) can occur when your baby has difficulty coming through the birth canal.
+Fractures (broken bones) can occur if your baby has difficulty coming through the birth canal.
 The bone that most often breaks during birth is the collarbone (clavicle).
-The upper arm bone (humerus) may also brake.
-These fractures can happen when the baby's shoulder gets stuck (shoulder dystocia), and the risk may be increased with a large baby.
+The upper arm bone (humerus) may also break.
+These fractures are more likely if the baby's shoulder gets stuck behind the mother’s pelvic bone (shoulder dystocia), and the risk may be higher with a large baby.

 Nerve damage

-Nerves can be damaged during childbirth, for example, forceps can sometimes injure your baby's facial nerve, which can lead to facial paralysis.
+Nerves can be damaged during childbirth.
+For example, forceps may occasionally press on your baby's facial nerve, which can lead to facial paralysis.

 The brachial plexus is a network of nerves that start in the neck and continue down the arm.
 These nerves can be stretched in the uterus or during birth and cause weakness or paralysis to your baby's arm.
 Erb's palsy is the most common brachial plexus injury.
-This will usually be noticed during routine checks in hospital after your baby is born.
-Your health team will monitor your baby, and check for improvement in movement and function over time.
+A routine check will usually identify this problem while you and your baby are still in hospital after birth.
+Your health team will monitor your baby and check for improvement in movement and function over time.

 It's important to remember that nerve damage in a newborn baby is usually temporary.